Broken down in the UK? We’ll rescue you, even if you’re not a Member.

 - Be aware that other vehicles may be stationary on the hard shoulder.

-- Once your vehicle's fixed, we'll contact the Regional Control Centre on the SOS phone before leaving, so the lane can be closed for you.
+- Once your vehicle is fixed, we'll contact the Regional Control Centre on the SOS phone before leaving, so the lane can be closed for you.

-- The lane needs to be closed because there isn’t enough space to build up speed in an ERA before rejoining the motorway.
+- The lane needs to be closed because there isn’t enough space to build up speed in an EA before rejoining the motorway.

-- Never try to leave an ERA unless Highways England or The AA has said it’s safe to.
+- Never try to leave an EA unless National Highways has said it’s safe to.

 Send us your location with our app